 Live music in the 8th arondissement, plus a boutique feel with luxury touches

 Set amid the Golden Triangle – bordered by Avenue George V, Avenue Montaigne and Avenue des Champs-Elysees and known for its jewelry and high fashion – the Hotel de la Tremoille is set off on a discreet side street.
 While surrounded by some of the priciest Paris hotels and toniest streets, La Tremoille offers a little (not a lot, but a little) more of a bargain in terms of price – plus cocktails and jazz at its hip bar and restaurant, Louis 2 (in honor of Louis Armstrong).

 Hotel de la Tremoille – Paris

 75008 Paris, France

 Tel: 33 (0) 1 56 52 14 00

-The Park Hyatt Paris is highly modernized but surprisingly cozy – The Park Hyatt is a newer hotel in an old location (a cluster of renovated townhouses off Rue de la Paix).
+Paris Hotels Top Pick: The Park Hyatt Paris is on the list of highly modernized Paris hotels, but the property is surprisingly cozy – The Park Hyatt is a newer hotel in an old location (a cluster of renovated townhouses off Rue de la Paix).
 Popular with business travelers, the Park Hyatt’s has the feel of a chic boutique hotel near Place Vendome.
 The Louvre and the Opera House are within walking distance, as are the shops on Rue du Faubourg St. Honore and the Tuileries Garden.
 One of the most popular Paris hotels on our list.